Morals in Multi-unit Markets

 Date Written: February 9, 2021

-We examine how the erosion of morals in markets depends on the market power of individual traders.
-Previously studied single-unit markets provide market power to individual traders by limiting the roles of two forces: (i) the replacement logic, whereby immoral trading is justified by the belief that others would trade otherwise; (ii) market selection, by which the least moral trader determines quantities.
+We examine how the erosion of morals, norms and norm compliance in markets depend on the market power of individual traders.
+Previously studied markets allow traders to trade at most one unit and provide market power to individual traders by de-activating the roles of two forces: (i) the replacement logic, whereby immoral trading is justified by the belief that others would trade otherwise; (ii) market selection, by which the least moral trader determines quantities.
 In an experiment, we compare single-unit to (more common) multi-unit markets which may activate these forces.
-We find that, in contrast to single-unit markets, multi-unit markets show full erosion of morals.
-Especially the replacement logic drives this finding.
-In addition, we find that (i) market experience leads to biased social learning, whereby subjects believe that others are less moral than they actually are; (ii) erosion of morals persists partially after multi-unit markets; (iii) changes in social norms are not driving these results.
+We find that multi-unit markets result in partial norm erosion; moreover, in contrast to single-unit markets, they lead to a full erosion of morals and norm compliance.
+The replacement logic is the main mechanism driving this finding.

 Keywords: replacement logic, social responsibility, markets, externalities, competition, charity